liz-ohara/connect-to-oracle-db/README.md

 3. Run the app.

 ## Important notes
-1. YOU CANNOT MAKE CHANGES TO THIS REPOSITORY.
+1. **YOU CANNOT MAKE CHANGES TO THIS REPOSITORY**.
 You may clone this repository, but you must make your own repository and then change the URL to push changes.
 (Steps outlined in the "Clone the repository" section.)
 3. Never commit your username and password in dbconfig.js to the remote repository.
 4. If you make changes to server.js, kill the terminal and re-run "npm start" to load those changes.
 5. If the DB connection is not working, make sure you are on VPN or Villanova Wi-Fi.